-- Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (Multilateral Instrument or MLI).
+- Multilateral Convention to Implement Tax Treaty-Related Measures to Prevent Base Erosion and Profit Shifting (Multilateral Instrument or MLI).

 Moreover, Kuwait signed the Common VAT Agreement of the States of the Gulf Cooperation Council.
 However, no timeframe has been set to implement the said VAT Agreement in the State of Kuwait.
-It is anticipated that VAT implementation will require legislative efforts related to enactment of the law and its executive regulations, which have not been initiated till date.
+It is anticipated that VAT implementation will require legislative efforts related to the enactment of the law and its executive regulations, which have not been initiated to date.

 In light of the above, business entities should start now to plan and get ready for the current and future tax liabilities after becoming aware of recent efforts in this area.